Sidinger Drees

 Gerolstein

-This was or is probably the most famous Drees - as the people of the Eifel call their mineral springs - in the Gerolsteiner Land, even though mineral water no longer bubbles here today.
-The Kyll valley has one of its narrowest points here, the Kyll itself is only a few meters wide.
-Since the Devonian limestone and dolomite rocks in the subsoil are strongly fissured and karstified, there were and are sufficient transport and ascent routes for the mineral water.
+This was or is probably the most famous Drees – this is what the Eifeler calls its mineral springs – in the Gerolsteiner Land, even though mineral water no longer bubbles here today.
+The Kyll valley has one of its narrowest places here, the Kyll itself is only a few meters wide.
+Since the Devonian limestone and dolomite rocks are heavily fissured and karstized underground, there were and still are sufficient transport and ascent routes for the mineral water.

 The source and its history

 So it is not for nothing that the Sidinger Drees is such a special place.
-During earlier excavations, a stone axe is said to have been found here.
-Thus, the Sidinger Drees would be a source area used and revered since at least the Celtic period, because such important utensils as a stone axe were only sacrificed to the powerful source gods at that time.
-For centuries, the Romans and "Romanized" Celts then settled the Kyll valley.
-An important manor house was the villa Sarabodis, situated on the opposite side of the Kyll, with a bathhouse and hot water heating.
-The Romans and Romanized Celts had carefully built their villa there.
-It was situated exactly opposite a bubbling healing spring, the Sidinger Drees.
-The Roman rulers used the Drees as a healing, bathing and drinking spring.
-They showed their devotion to the gods and nymphs of the spring by throwing coins into the well, perhaps in the hope of or in gratitude for the healing of festering wounds and oppressive bowels.
-During excavation work, hundreds of Roman coins were found, mostly from the time of Emperor Maximinius (235 - 238 AD), as well as votive gurus and other cult objects.
+During previous excavations, a stone axe was found here.
+Thus the Sidinger Drees would be a source area used and revered since at least the Celtic period, because such important utensils as a stone axe were sacrificed then only to the mighty source gods.
+Over the centuries the Romans and “Romanized” Celts settled the Kylltal.
+An important manor house was the Villa Sarabodis on the opposite side of Kyll with bathhouse and hot water heating.
+The Roman or Romanized Celts had carefully built their villa there.
+It was right across from a bubbling healing spring, the Sidinger Drees.
+The Roman rulers used the Drees as a source of healing, bathing and drinking.
+They paid homage to the spring gods and nymphs by throwing coins into the wells, perhaps out of hope or gratitude for the healing of sore wounds and straining intestines.
+During excavations, hundreds of Roman coins were found, mostly from the time of Emperor Maximinius (235 - 238 AD), as well as votive gurus and other cult objects.

-In 1723, the water of the Sidinger Drees was praised as "relieving the congestion of the liver, gall bladder and intestines, and strengthening the stomach and all the intestines".
-Promptly, Count Franz Georg von Manderscheid-Blankenheim had the spring re-filled and the "highly praised" water filled into jugs with his coat of arms.
-Via his Cologne branch he distributed the water as far as Holland.
-The Sidinger Drees is therefore rightly regarded as the original source of the local mineral water industry.
-In 1890, the Sidinger Drees became the property of the town of Gerolstein, but by then it had finally dried up.
-Several attempts were later made to find and capture the spring, but in vain.
-Today, the former Sidinger Drees is adorned by a pavement with a fountain modeled after the Roman one.
-When pausing at the site, one should be well aware that the most important geological and geographical units of the Gerolstein region are recorded here in a very small area: Dolomites and limestones of the Middle Devonian, young quaternary Eifel basalts, Gerolsteiner mineral water and the young breakthrough valley of the Kyll.
+In 1723, the water of the Sidinger Dreis was praised because it “removes the constipation of the liver, bile and intestines, and strengthens the stomach and all intestines”.
+Promptly Count Franz Georg von Manderscheid-Blankenheim had the spring recaptured and the “highly acclaimed” water in jugs filled with his coat of arms.
+Through his Cologne branch he distributed the water as far as Holland.
+The Sidinger Drees is rightly regarded as the source of the local mineral water industry.
+The Sidinger Drees fell into the possession of the town of Gerolstein in 1890, but was now finally dried up.
+Several attempts were made later to find and grasp the source, but in vain.
+Today, a pavement with fountains, modelled on the Roman model, adorns the former Sidinger Drees.
+When stopping on site, you should be aware that the most important geological and geographical units of the Gerolstein Land are covered here in a very small space: Dolomites and limestone of the Middle Devon, Early Quaternary Eifel basalt, Gerolstein mineral water and the young breakthrough valley of the Kyll.

 mehr lesen